 Basis of Presentation - The Company is considered to be in the development stage as its primary activities since incorporation have been establishing its facilities, recruiting personnel, conducting research and development, business development, business and financial planning, and raising capital.
-Since its inception through March 31, 2006 the Company has reported accumulated net losses of \$600.9 million, which include a goodwill impairment charge of \$151.4 million, and negative cash flow from operations of \$350.9 million.
+Since its inception through June 30, 2006 the Company has reported accumulated net losses of \$655.6 million, which include a goodwill impairment charge of \$151.4 million, and negative cash flow from operations of \$398.3 million.
 It is costly to develop therapeutic products and conduct clinical trials for these products.
+On August 2, 2006, the Company entered into a loan arrangement with its principal stockholder to borrow up to a total of \$150.0 million in one or more advances at any time through August 2, 2007 that the Company's cash balance falls below its projected cash requirements for the subsequent three months, provided that each advance be no less than \$50.0 million.
+The Company borrowed \$50.0 million under the loan arrangement on August 2, 2006.
+See Note 10 - Subsequent Event.

-Based upon the Company's current expectations, management believes the Company's existing capital resources will enable it to continue planned operations into the third quarter of 2006.
+The Company believes that this loan arrangement with its principal stockholder will enable the Company to continue funding operations through the second quarter of 2007.
 However, the Company cannot provide assurances that its plans will not change or that changed circumstances will not result in the depletion of its capital resources more rapidly than it currently anticipates.
 Accordingly, the Company expects that it will need to raise additional capital, either through the sale of equity and/or debt securities, a strategic business collaboration with a pharmaceutical company or the establishment of other funding facilities, in order to continue the development and commercialization of its Technosphere Insulin System and other product candidates and to support its other ongoing activities.
-If planned operating results are not achieved or the Company is not successful in raising additional capital, management believes that planned expenditures could be reduced or eliminated in a relatively short period to continue activities, on a reduced basis, through the first quarter of 2007.
-Additionally, the Company's principal stockholder has given assurances that he will provide additional funding for the Company's operations, if necessary, through the first quarter of 2007.
+If planned operating results are not achieved or the Company is not successful in raising additional capital, management believes that planned expenditures could be reduced or eliminated in a relatively short period to continue activities, on a reduced basis.